mahmoudmus/car2go2-soen341projectW2024/meeting minutes/Car2go2_Sprint1_m3_Feb_7.md

 - User stories and existing task breakdowns.
 - Possible task breakdown for CRUD based user stories.
 - New repository using Mahmoud’s GitHub account due to his access to a student developer account.
 - Potential APIs to leverage such as a price-of-gas API and the Google maps API.
+The price-of-gas API could be used as an extra feature to show the ongoing changes in the price-of-gas.

 ## Decisions Made

 - Approved existing and new task breakdowns.
+New task breakdowns were assigned based on preference.
+The task breakdowns are split and included in the “Action Items” section.
 - Created new repository under Mahmoud’s account.
 - Decided to drop real-world rental availability APIs in favour of fabricating rental availability and location data, so as to adhere to the scope of this project.
+Decision was made unanimously.

 ## Actions Items